pollotherunner/Memory-Cleaner/README.md

 # Memory-Cleaner
 Memory Cleaner is a C++ utility for cleaning specific strings from the memory of running processes.
 It utilizes Windows API functions to scan and overwrite memory regions within target processes.
-This can be particularly useful for security or privacy purposes, ensuring sensitive data is removed from process memory.

 # Usage Example